WesleyBryie/ChumBucket/wiki/megathread/games.md

 Scene groups (such as CODEX, CPY, SKIDROW, etc) do not have public websites.
 If you find a site using the name of a scene group, they are impersonators.
 Beware of these sites as they tend to package their releases with malware (2 notable exceptions are https://www.skidrowreloaded.com and https://skidrowrepacks.com/, which are fine to use).

-For PC games piracy news (crack releases, DRM news etc), visit /r/CrackWatch
+For PC games piracy news (new cracked games releases, DRM news etc), visit /r/CrackWatch

-Sites labeled repacks are for releases that have been repacked from the original scene release.
+❗ Sites labeled **repacks** are for releases that have been repacked from the original scene release.
 Their intent is to provide pre-cracked installations as well as smaller filesizes, and in many cases, also provide DLCs included in the installation.

 ## ►  **Torrent sites**